You want to do more with your beauty brand? Here are some social media management tips for beauty brands you don’t want to miss.

-Essie – Essie’s social pages focus on nail inspiration and DIY “how to” videos.
+Essie’s social pages focus on nail inspiration and DIY “how-to” videos.
 It is skilled at using hashtags and has acquired over 3 million followers on its Facebook account alone.

-Steal Essie’s style by mastering the art of Facebook page contests such as the ones over at Agorapulse.
-These allow you to create contests, quizzes, polls and much more to encourage social sharing and post virality.
+Steal Essie’s style by mastering the art of Facebook page contests.
+They allow you to create contests, quizzes, polls, and much more to encourage social sharing and post virality.

-Benefit Cosmetics – With its cute 50s retro style, daily ecards and quotes, Benefit has cornered the market for working women who also love to play.
+With its cute 1950s retro style, daily e-cards, and quotes, Benefit has cornered the market for working women who also love to play.

 Lush posts cute animal pics, petitions for animal welfare and fab product photos.
 The brand also nailed the art of timing as its “Popcorn Day” celebratory tweet and matching hashtag below illustrates.

 Steal Lush’s style by understanding the identity of your beauty brand.
-Whether you are a hair salon, nail bar or supplier, you need to know your core values and showcase them via your social channels.
+Whether you are a hair salon, nail bar, or supplier, you need to know your core values and showcase them via your social channels.

 Take a look at its Pinterest boards and you can see that there’s a whole world of Bobbie Brown to delve into.
-With a clear understanding of the type of woman it wants to reach, the brand showcases its product range, makeup tutorials and ethical community involvement.
+With a clear understanding of the type of woman it wants to reach, the brand showcases its product range, makeup tutorials, and ethical community involvement.

 Steal Bobbie Brown’s style by communicating with your key demographic and listening to their ideas.
-You can see by viewing their social channels that this is a brand who responds directly to fans.
+You can see by viewing their social channels that this is a brand that responds directly to fans.